How to Read Text From Image in Blazor

 2. ASP.NET and Web Development workload.
 While installing Visual Studio, select ASP.NET and Web Development workload for installation as it is required for this project.

 3. IronOCR C# Library.
 We are going to use IronOCR to convert image data to machine-readable text.
-You can download the IronOCR package .dll file directly from the Iron website or download it from the NuGet website.
-A more convenient way to download and install IronOCR is from the NuGet package manager in Visual Studio.
+You can download the IronOCR package .DLL file directly from the Iron website or download it from the NuGet website.
+A more convenient way to download and install IronOCR is from the NuGet Package Manager in Visual Studio.

 Create a Blazor Server App